qed-solver/.github/profile/README.md

 ## Usage

-The workflow of the project starts from the parser and ends in the prover and disprover.
+The workflow of the project starts from the parser and ends in the prover and the disprover.
 Currently the parser and the prover have been packaged with `Nix`, so they can be easily use like this:

 ```sh
 # Please have Nix installed in your system with experimental features enabled.